vscode-neovim/vscode-neovim/README.md

 ### Adding keybindings

-Every special (ie. control/alt) keyboard shortcut must be explicitly defined in vscode to send to neovim.
+Every special (control/alt) keyboard shortcut must be explicitly defined in vscode to send to neovim.
 By default, only bindings that are included by neovim by default are sent.

 To pass custom bindings to neovim, for example <kbd>C-h</kbd> in normal mode, add to your keybindings.json: